 Last weekend Nina and I took advantage of the weather.
 We borrowed her parent's bikes on Sunday and went for a ride to the next town.
-Of course, we had to make a pit stop first at the Italian gelato shop.
+Of course, we had to make a pit stop

 Occasionally you see classic American cars in Europe, like old Cadillacs or sometimes even Corvette's and muscle cars.
 But on Nina's street - in a small German town - I was shocked to see a Delorean!
 It was parked near the gelato shop and looked completely out of place.